mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 - **A track record of accessibility experience with both consumer/enterprise products and assistive technologies, such as screen readers, eye-control, and other accessible technologies**.
   If you've been the accessibility champ in a previous company, pushing towards making sure the user interfaces can be used by disabled people, we want you in our team!
 - **Hands-on knowledge of accessibility guidelines and standards (such as Section 508, WCAG, and EN 301 549) as well as technologies (such as UI Automation, IAccessible, ARIA, and related accessibility APIs)**
-  You would be the one that the team can go to for any a11t topics/questions.
+  You would be the one who the team can go to with any a11y topics/questions.
 - **An advocate of continuous learning; able to absorb and share new ideas, approaches, and techniques for achieving accessibility.**
   Continuous learning is one of the most important parts of this field.
 - **Strong grasp of accessibility techniques in web development applying HTML5, CSS, ARIA, and JavaScript.**